Onix-Systems/mysql-master-slave/readme.md

 * Creating test table on master servers
 * Instert new record in previously created table
-* Testing SQL queries through the ProxySQL services (INSERT and SELECT)
+* Testing SQL queries through the ProxySQL service (INSERT and SELECT)
 * Drop test table on master server

 All these actions sequentally will be checked on slave server in 1 second after